-For the full year 2023, the Group expects provision for credit losses to be essentially flat compared to 2022 in a range of 25 to 30 basis points of average loans, reflecting persistent macro-economic and geopolitical uncertainties.
-As such and given the recent improvement in the macro-economic outlook, Deutsche Bank now foresees provision for credit losses in 2023 at the low end of this range.
-Deutsche Bank expects provision for credit losses in 2023, unlike in 2022, to be driven by single-name losses rather than a deterioration of macro-economic forward-looking indicators.
-Deutsche Bank remains committed to its stringent underwriting standards and tight risk management framework.
+For the full year 2023, the Group expects provision for credit losses at the upper end of Deutsche Bank's guidance range of 25 to 30 basis points of average loans, reflecting the uncertain macroeconomic backdrop and lower loan balances than initially anticipated.
+Deutsche Bank expects provision for credit losses in 2023, unlike in 2022, to be driven by single-name losses rather than a deterioration of macro-economic forward-looking variables.
+Deutsche Bank remains committed to stringent underwriting standards and tight risk management framework.

-Common Equity Tier 1 ratio ("CET 1 ratio") by year-end 2023 is expected to remain essentially flat compared to 2022.
-The Group expects several regulatory decisions on internal credit and market risk models in 2023.
-On a net basis, riskRisk weighted assets are expected to stay essentially flat be slightly higher when considering model impacts, respective mitigation initiatives and business growth.
-Deutsche Bank aims for a Common Equity Tier 1 capital ratio of around 13 % and to end 2023 with a CET 1 ratio of 200 basis points above the Maximum Distributable Amount ("MDA") threshold at the end of 2023.
-The timing of model decisions might drive CET 1 ratio variability within the year.
+Common Equity Tier 1 ratio ("CET 1 ratio") by year end 2023 is expected to remain essentially flat compared to 2022 and the third quarter 2023.
+Deutsche Bank received several regulatory decisions on internal credit and market risk models in the first nine months of 2023 with smaller ones expected in the fourth quarter of 2023.
+On a net basis, risk weighted assets are also expected to remain essentially flat when considering model impacts, respective mitigation initiatives and business growth.
+Deutsche Bank aims for a Common Equity Tier 1 capital ratio of 200 basis points above the Maximum Distributable Amount ("MDA") threshold at the end of 2023.

-Deutsche Bank is committed to delivering sustainably grown cash dividends and, over time, to returning excess capital that is over and above what is required to support profitable growth and upcoming regulatory changes to shareholders through share buybacks, subject to regulatory approval, shareholder authorization and meeting German corporate law requirements.
-To that end, subject to meeting the Group's strategic targets, the Management Board intends to grow the cash dividend per share by 50 % per annum in the next 3 years, starting from the € 0.20 per share paid for the financial year 2021.
-This would translate into approximately € 3.3 billion of cumulative dividend payments by 2025 with respect to financial years 2021 to 2024.
+Deutsche Bank is committed to delivering sustainable growth on cash dividends and, over time, returning excess capital that is over and above what is required to support profitable growth and upcoming regulatory changes to shareholders through share buybacks, subject to regulatory approval, shareholder authorization and meeting German corporate law requirements.
+To that end, subject to meeting Deutsche Bank's strategic targets, the Management Board intends to grow the cash dividend per share by 50 % per annum over three years, starting from the € 0.20 per share paid for the financial year 2021.
+This would translate into approximately € 3.3 billion of cumulative dividend payments by 2025 with respect to financial years 2021-2024.
 In relation to the financial year 2024 Deutsche Bank intends to achieve a total payout ratio of 50 % from a combination of dividends paid and share buybacks executed in 2025; and Deutsche Bank intends to maintain a 50 % total payout ratio in subsequent years.
-In addition to the share buyback of € 0.3 billion already concluded in 2022, successfully executing the Group's financial and strategic plans through 2025 would therefore support the previously announced cumulative distributions to shareholders in the form of dividends paid or share buybacks executed of approximately € 8 billion in respect of financial years 2021 to 2025.
+In addition to the share buyback of € 300 million already concluded in 2022 and the up to € 450 million share buyback announced for the second half of 2023, together with further share buybacks anticipated in 2024, successfully executing the Group's financial and strategic plans through 2025 would therefore support the previously announced cumulative distributions to shareholders in the form of dividends paid or share buybacks executed of approximately € 8 billion in respect of financial years 2021-2025.